avinashvermaaa/DSA/STL/Vector/stl.md

-# Insert Elements at any index
+# Insert new Elements at any index
 ```
 T.C. = O(1)--> end   and O(N) rest case